A child who believes in themselves again.

 Session one

-Your practitioner conducts approximately one hour of standardized testing in person.
-The assessments are selected ahead of time based on your child's age, background, and what the screener revealed.
+Your practitioner conducts about an hour of standardized testing over Zoom.
+The assessments are chosen ahead of time based on your child's age, background, and what the screener revealed.

 Session two